Struggling with imposter syndrome? You’re not alone…

 Scary as it can feel, asking for feedback can be a useful way of overcoming imposter syndrome.
 Hearing what you do well from colleagues and peers can provide a huge confidence boost especially if you discover strengths you didn’t know you had.

 And learning where there are opportunities to improve can be empowering.
 It allows you to focus on those areas and remove some of those niggling doubts about your capabilities.

 Feedback doesn’t have to be formal either.
 If you see a colleague doing a great job – tell them!
 They might have no idea that others think that and instead are convincing themselves that they’re out of their depths.

 It’s also important to remember that we can’t be great at everything.
 That doesn’t make you a fraud in your role.
 That’s why it’s so great to be part of a team where you can play to each other’s strengths.
 And if you’re a solo communicator, build relationships with other teams where you can collaborate and learn, or consider bringing in external help.

 Give yourself a break

 So what if sometimes you don’t know the answer, or you say something in a meeting that doesn’t land well?
 It happens to everyone and it’s how we learn and improve.
-It doesn’t mean you’re an impostor and that everyone has finally found you out.
+It doesn’t mean you’re an imposter and that everyone has finally found you out.

 Take some pressure off yourself and remind yourself of all the good things you’ve done that day, week, month or even year.
 If it helps, keep a list that proves you are good at your job and refer to that whenever you’re having a wobble.

-“I still have a little [bit of] impostor syndrome, it never goes away, that you’re actually listening to me.
+“I still have a little [bit of] imposter syndrome, it never goes away, that you’re actually listening to me.
 It doesn’t go away, that feeling that you shouldn’t take me that seriously.
 What do I know?”
 Michelle Obama.